R-Jayasree/Machine-Learning/Assignment2/Readme.md

 cd Machine-Learning/Assignment2
 ```
 2. Install the required libraries:

+    ```bash
+    pip install -r requirements.txt
     ```
-pip install pandas numpy matplotlib seaborn scikit-learn
+    *(Create a `requirements.txt` file with the content from the section below).*

+4. Run the Jupyter Notebook: Open and run the notebook in a Jupyter environment.
+Ensure the train.csv dataset is in the correct path as specified in the notebook.

+## Libraries Used

+Create a file named `requirements.txt` and add the following libraries to it:

 ```
-3. Run the Jupyter Notebook: Open and run the ml_Mail.ipynb notebook in a Jupyter environment.
-Ensure the train.csv dataset is in the correct path as specified in the notebook.
+pandas
+numpy
+matplotlib
+seaborn
+scikit-learn
+xgboost
+jupyter
+```

 ## Learning Outcomes
 - Applied linear regression to real-world prediction tasks